 The Most “Ice Cold” Fan Bases in the NHL

-As the NHL season skates towards the Stanley Cup Finals, fans across the entire league are hungry for victory.
+As we skate towards the beginning of NHL season fans across the entire league are hungry for some action-packed games.
 When the puck doesn’t drop their way, fans express their frustration through some poor behaviors like name-calling, drink tossing, or physical fights.

 While each fan base has their own opinion on who the most ‘ice cold’ or aggressive NHL fans are, we blocked out the noise and went straight to the stats.
 Through a nationwide survey and weighted index score, we analyzed sportsmanship behaviors of 3,000 US and Canadian NHL fans.
 We measured everything from the frequency of booing, cheering for the opposing team’s injuries, general lack of empathy, and more!